-6. Restorative approaches
+4. Restorative approaches

 Building and nurturing relationships is at the heart of a successful and happy school.
 In this type of environment everyone is more likely to want to work, more likely to achieve and less likely to be hurt or to feel excluded.
 Repairing the harm done to relationships in the event of conflict and inappropriate behaviour is a high priority in any school.
-The trust encourages the use of restorative approaches to draw a crucial distinction between the person and her/his behaviour.
+The school encourages the use of restorative approaches to draw a crucial distinction between the person and her/his behaviour.
 Restorative approaches are based on 'Fair Process' - engagement, explanation, expectation and clarity.
 People directly involved in the situation are the ones best placed to resolve a conflict.
-Pupils are therefore encouraged and supported by all school staff who have been trained in restorative approaches to take responsibility for their actions and have to work out how to put things right.
+Pupils are therefore encouraged and supported by all school staff, to take responsibility for their actions and have to work out how to put things right.

-Restorative conversations with pupils - we try to:
+Restorative conversations with pupils